Google Admin Console Settings: Best Practices for Education

 Device Settings

 The next set of education best practices for Admin console focuses on Device settings.
-To navigate to Device settings from the Admin console homepage, click on Devices > Chrome Devices.
-Then click the dropdown that says Devices and click Settings.
-Then click Device settings.
+To navigate to Device settings from the Admin console homepage, click Menu > Devices > Chrome > Settings > Device.

 Forced Re-enrollment